hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > By which they slyly cozen the excise,
 >
-> By mixing liquors without licensed leave
+> By mixing liquors without licensed leave[^178]
 >
 > To sack the profit and excise deceive.

->
+[^178]: It has become a common practice not only to vend coffee, tea, and other unexcisable articles, but also wine, beer, &c. and mixed liquors of all, kind without license, to the injury not only of the revenue, but of the fair trader.

-> Some take one license, just by way of blind,
+> Some take one license, just by way of blind[^179],
 >
 > Yet wines and liquors sell of every kind;

->
+[^179]: Some of these ball holders take one license only, under which they sell all the above articles and risque detection, but to sell them legally would require three separate licenses.

 > With ale and porter, bottled beer, and stout,
 >
 > Yet all plead ignorance when they're found out.